bioinfo-pf-curie/scChIP-inDrop/docs/usage.md

 ## Job resources

-Each step in the pipeline has a default set of requirements for number of CPUs, memory and time (see the [`conf/process.conf`](../conf/process.config) file).
+Each step in the pipeline has a default set of requirements for number of CPUs, memory and time (see the `conf/base.conf` file).
 For most of the steps in the pipeline, if the job exits with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
 If it still fails after three times then the pipeline is stopped.

-## Other command line parameters
+## Options

+- `--keepRTdup` - Keep RT duplicats.
+Default is false.
+- `--window` - Select the window size.
+Default is 50.
+- `--minCounts` - Select the minimum count per barcodes after removing duplicates.
+Default is 1000.
+- `--keepBlacklistRegion` - Keep black region.
+Default is false.
+- `--binSize` - Bin size to use (in base pairs).
+Default is 50000.

 ### `--skip*`

 The pipeline is made with a few *skip* options that allow to skip optional steps in the workflow.
 The following options can be used:
-- `--skipMultiqc` - Skip MultiQC
+- `--skipMultiqc` - Skip MultiQC.
+Default is false.
-- - `--skipSoftVersion` - Skip showing software version in MultiQC
+- `--skipSoftVersion` - Skip showing software version in MultiQC.
+Default is false.
+- `--skipBigWig` - Skips BigWig generation.
+Default is false.

 ### `--metadata`